Benyon/cypress-example/README.md

 2. Navigate to the root of the repo
 3. Use the `npm install` command

-If there are any issues running Cypress regarding missing libraries or dependacies, you can try running the following command
+If there are any issues running Cypress regarding missing libraries or dependacies, you can try running `npx cypress install --force`
-    `.\node_modules\.bin\cypress.cmd install --force`.

 ## Running tests